 Confirmation bias is our tendency to look for information that is consistent with our existing beliefs and attitudes and ignore information that conflicts with our opinions.
 We subconsciously seek out and are drawn to evidence that confirms our view of the world.
 People are very good at overlooking facts that undermine their opinions and will follow the crowd (see Herd Instinct) that most closely supports those beliefs.

-Koen Smets, a behavioural change specialist, believes confirmation bias is the worst bias people are inflicted with, which I tend to agree with.
+Koen Smets, a behavioural change specialist, believes confirmation bias is the worst bias people are inflicted with.
 He suggests that we should always investigate for signs that an intervention does not work rather than accepting it did work at the first sign of success.

-“The best way to combat confirmation bias, the worst of all biases, is to look for signs that the intervention does not work, or that any positive effects are not the result of the intervention.”
+“The best way to combat confirmation bias, is to look for signs that the intervention does not work.
+Or that any positive effects are not the result of the intervention”.
 Koen Smets, Behavioural Change Specialist.

-Confirmation bias is such a difficult bias to avoid that we should always be on our guard against accepting evidence that supports our views.
+Finally, confirmation bias is such a difficult bias to avoid.
+We should always be on our guard against accepting evidence that supports our views.

 Conversion marketing – Glossary of Conversion Marketing.